 The AAI challenge

 Key to the success of the CORBEL platform is a sustainable and robust Authentication and Authorisation Infrastructure (AAI).
 The AAI is crucial to manage the access of hundreds of users from many institutions spread across different countries to the services and data provided by the platform.
-On top of that, because CORBEL operates with medical and privacy-sensitive data, the AAI will need to support mechanisms to manage permission of access to different groups.
+On top of that, because CORBEL operates with medical and privacy-sensitive data, the AAI will need to support mechanisms to manage permission for access by different groups.

 Working with AARC

-The EGI Federation, EUDAT and GÉANT, joined forces to propose an AAI solution based on the AARC Blueprint Architecture and on AARC’s Guidelines and Policies.
+The EGI Federation, EUDAT and GÉANT joined forces to propose an AAI solution based on the AARC Blueprint Architecture and on AARC’s Guidelines and Policies.
 This AAI solution is now being piloted in the context of the AARC project.

 The pilot started in December 2017 and is being rolled out in three stages:

 During Phase 1 the team bootstrapped the AAI solution by putting components together and defining the user registration process, attributes required by service providers and the authorisation flow.
-This has ended in January 2018.
+This ended in January 2018.